Non-Linear Scoring Model for Translation Quality Evaluation: Proposed Non-Linear Scoring Model

+Throughout, \(\ln\) denotes the natural logarithm.
+The function satisfies \(E(0)=0\), increases rapidly for short samples, and flattens gradually as sample length increases, matching the concave tolerance trend observed empirically.

-If \(x\) is measured in pages with \(W\) words/page, replace \(b\) by \(W\,b\); \(a\) is unchanged.
-This unit invariance ensures figures shown in pages and formulas written in words are consistent.
-The curve satisfies \(E(0)=0\), rises steeply for short texts, and then flattens.
-This curve shape effectively combines both theoretical expectations and observed data.
+If sample size is expressed in pages with \(W\) words per page, the same curve is obtained by replacing \(b\) with \(Wb\), while \(a\) remains unchanged.
+This unit invariance ensures consistency between page-based visualizations and word-based formulations.

-To clarify on the form of this function, the intercept-free form \(E(x)=a\,\ln(1+bx)\) is deliberately used, which enforces \(E(0)=0\) and allows curvature control via \(b\), \emph{not} the Excel spreadsheet “logarithmic trendline” \(c+k\ln x\).
-The latter introduces a free intercept and does not pass through the origin, so it cannot be anchored to calibration points in the same way.
+We adopt the intercept-free specification \(E(x)=a\ln(1+bx)\) to enforce the natural boundary condition \(E(0)=0\) and to provide explicit control of curvature via parameter \(b\).
+This differs from the ``logarithmic trendline'' form \(c + k\ln x\) commonly used in spreadsheet software, which introduces a free intercept term and does not pass through the origin.
+As a result, the spreadsheet form is not directly anchorable to tolerance points in the same manner.

+Other scoring models may be developed for specific applications.
+Importantly, however, severity weighting within a fixed sample is distinct from the length-dependent non-linearity considered here.
+Even an exponential ladder of severity multipliers affects how errors are aggregated \emph{within} a sample, but it does not, by itself, induce a non-linear relationship between allowable error totals and sample size.